Adding a custom certificate

 -

-The certificate will then be added to the specified folder.
+This will add the certificate to the specified folder.
 You can check the new certificate and its settings using the management console

 yc certificate-manager certificate get <certificate_name>